algogz/questions/q/dop/aws-devop-pro-part2.md

 </p></details><hr>

 ### QUESTION 167
 Your application consists of 10% writes and 90% reads.
 You currently service all requests through a Route53 Alias Record directed towards an AWS ELB, which sits in front of an EC2 Auto Scaling Group.
-Your system is getting very expensive when there are large traffic spikes during certain news events, during which many more people request to read similar data all at the sametime.What is the simplest and che a pest way to reduce costs and scale with spikes like this?
+Your system is getting very expensive when there are large traffic spikes during certain news events, during which many more people request to read similar data all at the sametime.What is the simplest and cheapest way to reduce costs and scale with spikes like this?

 - A. Create an S3 bucket and asynchronously replicate common requests responses into S3 objects.
 When are quest comes in for a precomputed response,redirecttoAWSS3.
 - B. Create another ELB and Auto Scaling Group layer mounted on top of the other system, addinga tiertothesystem.Serve most read requests out of the top layer.